 You are given an integer n, your task is to generate the first n rows of Pascal's Triangle and return it as a list of lists.

 Pascal's triangle is a triangular array of numbers where each number is the sum of the two numbers above it.
-The first few rows of Pascal's triangle are:

 1